Quickley leads No. 10 Kentucky past slumping LSU 79-76 - WHIZ News

 Skylar Mays scored 17 points and Darius Days had 13 points and 11 rebounds for LSU.
 Taylor added 13 points and Manning 11.

-Kentucky made just 31.6% of its shots in the first half, but its length and athleticism was evident on the defensive end.
+While Kentucky struggled offensively in the first half, its length and athleticism was evident on the defensive end.
 The Wildcats blocked eight shots during the opening 20 minutes, with Richards swatting away five.

+“I always say, ‘If you have no post presence, your team’s a fraud,’” Calipari said.

 LSU finished the first half shooting marginally worse than Kentucky at 31.3% and the Wildcats took a 29-28 lead into halftime on Hagans’ 3 a half-minute before the horn.